EdwinRozario/gemstory/README.md

 # Gemstory
-Gemstory tells the history of gems in your project.
+Gemstory tells the history of the Gems in your project.
 Its a command line tool that will read the history of the Gemfile.lock and project the output in terminal.

 ## Installation